 As there is surgery involved, there is a recovery period for the incisions and the effects of the anaesthesia.
 Depending on the type of anaesthesia, you may need a few hours to recover from its effects.
 This is why it is recommended to arrange transportation to and from the procedure.

 As for the incisions, these can take a few days to heal and in some cases, you may need medication to ease through the recovery phase.
 However, it is important to note that this is an outpatient procedure.
-This means that you are discharged on the same day and may only be kept for observation for a few hours to monitor vitals.
+You will be discharged on the same day and may only be kept for observation for a few hours to monitor your vitals.

 To speed up recovery, which can take up to a week, you should:

 Understanding all you can about this diagnostic procedure is important as gives you some insight on what to expect.
 Moreover, there are common conditions like endometriosis, infertility, or chronic pelvic pain that require such a diagnostic procedure to help manage or treat symptoms.
-Whatever the need, be sure to find the best laparoscopic surgeons in your vicinity, which is easy and convenient using the Bajaj Finserv Health App.
+Whatever the need, be sure to find the best laparoscopic surgeons in your vicinity, which is easy and convenient using the best healthcare platform provided by Bajaj Finserv Health.

-This app allows you access a range of benefits to simplify and speed up access to quality healthcare.
+It allows you to access a range of benefits to simplify and speed up access to quality healthcare.
 It is loaded with features, which include the ability to search for the best laparoscopy and other specialists, book appointments at clinics online, and also book e-consultations via video.
 To add to that, you can also maintain digital patient records using the Health Vault feature and send these over to your doctor digitally for an online consultation.
-Get all of these benefits and more for free simply by downloading the app via the Google Play Store or the Apple App Store.